SoubhagyaDash/azure-content/articles/application-insights/app-insights-migrate-azure-endpoint-tests.md

 ## What do I need to do?

-* If you created the legacy tests after March 4, 2016 (or we somehow missed migrating your tests), the new availability tests are [easy to set up](app-insights-monitor-web-app-availability.md).
+* If we somehow missed migrating your tests, the new availability tests are [easy to set up](app-insights-monitor-web-app-availability.md).

 ### Option A: Do nothing.
 Leave it to us.

-**On April 4th,** we will:
+**During the week of August 22nd, 2016,** we will:

 * Disable the old endpoint tests.
 * Enable the migrated Availability tests.